statsdavew/apts.doe/README.md

 # APTS Design of Experiments

-This package provides the example designs, data sets and data simulation functions used in this module.
+This R package provides the example designs, data sets and data simulation functions used in this module.